walt-id/waltid-identity/waltid-applications/waltid-wallet-demo-compose/README.md

 interoperability, external reader interoperability, prolonged reliability, and release qualification are tracked separately and must not be inferred from the demo.

-The mobile settings screen exposes **Credential Sharing → Reader Authentication** on Compose Android and Compose iOS.
+The mobile settings screen exposes **Settings → Nearby sharing → Reader authentication** on Compose Android and Compose iOS.
 It supports a permissive or trusted-reader-only policy, lists and removes configured Reader CAs/RICAL providers, and imports DER, certificate-only PEM, or versioned walt.id JSON trust bundles through the platform document picker.
 Every import is validated and previewed before an atomic